-In ‘Cardboard Boxes’ Lanoye treats the mundane subject of an adolescent boy’s unrequited love in a thoroughly unmundane way.
+In ‘Cardboard Boxes’ Lanoye treats the mundane subject of an adolescent boy’s unrequited love for one of his male classmates in a thoroughly unmundane way.
 This autobiographical coming-of-age memoir is set against the hilarious background of a childhood in Flanders around 1970: the four women who raised him, his obsession with masturbation, and the merciless depiction of the priests who taught at his Catholic school.

 Original, funny and amusingly melancholicNRC Handelsblad

-With his rich, melancholic style, Lanoye has created a monument to his first romance.
-A convincing story on all counts.
+With his rich, melancholic style, Lanoye has created a monument to his first romance and to his own struggle with his budding homosexuality.
+It is a convincing story on all counts.

-In addition portraying an array of wonderful personalities, Lanoye exposes the regressive, head-in-the-sand policies of a church-run education system in the face of mass disaffection.
-The comic asides connect boyhood infatuation and the author’s more serious societal concerns.
+In addition to portraying an array of wonderful personalities, Lanoye also exposes the regressive, head-in-the-sand policies of a church-run education system in the face of mass discontentment.
+The comic digressions connect boyhood desires and the author’s more serious societal concerns.

 This story of ‘mundane love’ is turned into a touching, strong and entertaining book.Vrij Nederland